CPAN-Security/security.metacpan.org/docs/cpan-dependency-confusion.md

 requires 'PrivateAndPublicGreaterLocal', '0';
 ```

-It simulates a complex setup where installer has to install sometimes local requirements and sometimes remote ones.
+It simulates a complex setup where the installer has to install some modules, sometimes local requirements and sometimes remote ones.

-Specifying requirements in Makefile.PL, Build.PL or META.json/META.yml achieves the same and was used in some cases (e.g. CPAN/CPANPLUS)
+Specifying the requirements in Makefile.PL, Build.PL or META.json/META.yml achieves the same and was used in some cases (e.g. CPAN/CPANPLUS)

 On DarkPAN:
 ```